 Members of the Board should possess the following qualifications:

 In addition to the qualifications listed for members, the Chairperson should possess:

 Members of the FPLB should be available to meet at various times throughout the year, both in person and via teleconference and, according to the Act, there shall be no fewer than two meetings in a calendar year.
 The number of meetings varies from year to year depending on the number of applications received.
 FPLB members may also be expected to spend additional time to review materials and prepare for meetings.

 FPLB members are appointed for a period of four years, are eligible for reappointment, and can continue to serve until reappointed or replaced.

-The period of appointment for two members of the FPLB has expired.
+The period of appointment for four members of the FPLB has expired including the Chairperson.
 Expressions of interest are being sought from individuals who possess the background, experience, and skill-sets identified in the above profile to fill these vacancies.
 In addition, prospective candidates should have some expertise or general experience within the fishing industry, but have no direct affiliation with either a particular fish processing company or harvesting group.